galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 To obtain such a table, we need to determine, among the individual ion lists, which ions are the same.
 This is the aim of the present step, called
 'grouping'.

-The group function aligns ions extracted with close retention time and close 'm over z' values in the different samples.
-In order to define this similarity, we have to define on one hand a 'm over z' windows and on the other hand a retention time window.
+The group function aligns ions extracted with close retention time and close 'm over z' (m/z) values in the different samples.
+In order to define this similarity, we have to define on one hand a m/z windows and on the other hand a retention time window.
 A binning is then performed in the mass domain.
-The size of the bins is called width of overlapping 'm over z' slices.
-You have to set it according to mass spectrometer resolution.
+The size of the bins is called width of overlapping m/z slices.
+You have to set it according to your mass spectrometer resolution.

 Then, a kernel density estimator algorithm is used to detect region of retention time with high density of ions.
-This algorithm uses a gaussian model to group together peaks with simillar retention time.
+This algorithm uses a gaussian model to group together peaks with similar retention time.

-The inclusivness of ions in a group is defined by the standard deviation of the gaussian model called bandwith.
+The inclusion of ions in a group is defined by the standard deviation of the gaussian model, called bandwith.
 This parameter has a large weight on the resulting matrix.
 It must be chosen according to the quality of the chromatography.
 To be valid, the number of ions in a group must be greater than a given number of samples.
 Either a percentage of the total number of samples or an absolute value of samples can be given.
 This is defined by the user.

 > ### {% icon hands_on %} Hands-on: xcms groupChromPeaks (group)
 >
-> 1. **xcms groupChromPeaks (group)** {% icon tool %} with the following parameters:
+> Execute **xcms groupChromPeaks (group)** {% icon tool %} with the following parameters:
+>    - *"RData file"*: `The RData file from the 'Merger' step`
 >    - *"Method to use for grouping"*: `PeakDensity - peak grouping based on time dimension peak densities`
 >        - *"Bandwidth"*: `5.0`
 >        - *"Width of overlapping m/z slices"*: `0.01`
->    - *"Get the Peak List"*: `Yes`
+>    - *"Get the Peak List"*: `No`
->    - In *"Resubmit your raw dataset or your zip file"*:
->        - *"Resubmit your dataset or your zip file"*: `no need`
 >
->    ***TODO***: *Check parameter descriptions*
->
->    ***TODO***: *Consider adding a comment or tip box*
->
->    > ### {% icon comment %} Comment
->    >
->    > A comment about the tool or something else.
-This box can also be in the main text
->    {: .comment}
+> You can leave the other parameters to zero.
 >
 {: .hands_on}